Volunteering with the Trust

 If you are under the age of 18, please go to our work experience page.

-If you progress with your application, the Trust will require two reference and arrange a Criminal Records Bureau (CRB) check and, in some instances, an occupational health check.
+If you progress with your application, the Trust will require two references and arrange a Disclosure and Barring Service check and a Health Assessment.
 There will be no cost to you.

 Volunteers will be required to undertake an induction programme and will be issued with an ID badge.
 Travel expenses may be claimed at a public transport rate.
 Car users volunteering at a hospital site may request a parking permit.